I was the last to wake. Aria was beside Kailo, comforting him. Kailo had not slept well. Nightmares. It was to be expected.

 “I’m not sure,” she replied, her face sad and yet angry with her inability to remove the incantation of confusion she herself had surrendered to.

 “Well, we can’t just sit in here.
 We’re explorers, so let’s go outside and explore.”

-Unable to take any clear readings we eventually asserted the planet was temperate by feel alone.
-Hopefully it would stay that way.
+Unable to take any clear readings, we eventually asserted the planet was temperate by feel alone.
+Hopefully, it would stay that way.

 As we stepped outside, we were confronted with a light gust and relieved to feel the ground was solid and firm, not to mention it was real, at least to all my senses.
 The grass felt like grass, but there was no other vegetation.
 The mounds had roots, which crawled out and hid in the grass in all directions, causing us to trip on occasion.
 All my senses were registering this world to be real, but Aria was not sharing my view.
 She was preoccupied with herself and seemed ready to break out at any given moment.

 My curiosity overcame my fear and I paused to inspect up close the trunk on an upright mound’s head.
 It had thorns on one side, facing inward.
 The trunk itself led back to what can only be described as a gaping mouth, jarred open and filled with thorns, or were they sharp teeth?
 I wasn’t certain, and I had no intention of putting my hand in its mouth to find out.
 The head was covered at mid-level with a line of green sap like spots, which could easily be mistaken for eyes.
-Six on each side, totaling twelve.
-Touching those eerily rapacious eyes was like touching icy glass, touching the mound was like touching the petrified bark of a dead tree.
+Six on each side, totalling twelve.
+Touching those eerily rapacious eyes was like touching icy glass.
+Touching the mound was like touching the petrified bark of a dead tree.